thatstar/voroana/README.md

 # License

-The code is released under the GPLv3 license while the voro++ code is relesed under the BSD license.
+The code is released under the GPLv3 license while the voro++ code is released under the BSD license.